vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0631
 Call him minister who best contrives the means,
 The time, the mode and the deed.
-PS
+(P.S.
+Sundaram)

 0632
 A minister excels in firmness, protection,
-Learning and perseverance, besides the five tactics. * VR
+Learning and perseverance, besides the five tactics. * (V. Ramasamy)
 Yes
 0633
 An able minister can disunite allies,
 Cherish friends and reunite enemies. *
-VS
+(V.V.S.
+Aiyar)

 0634
 Call him a minister who comprehends things,
 Executes them and directs others. *
-SS
+(Satguru  Subramuniyaswami)

 0635
 A helpful counsellor knows the codes,
 Is learned in discourse and ever resourceful.
-PS
+(P.S.
+Sundaram)

 0636
 What is there too subtle to stand before men
 Who add learning to their intelligence? *
-VS
+(V.V.S.
+Aiyar)
 Yes
 0637
 Even if well-versed in theory,
 Act as per the ways of the world. *
-CR
+(C. Rajagopalachari)
 Yes
 0638
 It is a minister's duty to advise aright
 Though the ruler in ignorance may refute wisdom.
-PS, JN
+(P.S.
+Sundaram), (J. Narayanaswamy)

 0639
 Better seventy million open foes
 Than one treacherous minister inside. *
-PS
+(P.S.
+Sundaram)

 0640
 The inefficient will leave undone
 Even well-planned schemes.
-PS
+(P.S.
+Sundaram)

 Notes:
-632. VR considers that the phrase "ஐந்துடன்" in this Kural has made this couplet a difficult one to translate.
+632. (V. Ramasamy) considers that the phrase "ஐந்துடன்" in this Kural has made this couplet a difficult one to translate.
 It is not clear if these five tactics are amongst those mentioned in other couplets in this chapter.
-636. A short and crisp translations of these couplets [but not close to original]: "What can oppose a keen intelligence combined with learning?" - PS
+636. A short and crisp translations of these couplets [but not close to original]: "What can oppose a keen intelligence combined with learning?" - (P.S.
+Sundaram)
-637. Another abstract translation: "However well-versed in books, be practical" - PS
+637. Another abstract translation: "However well-versed in books, be practical" - (P.S.
+Sundaram)

 065
 Persuasiveness